Information for Louisiana Pharmacies

 If you do not receive this confirmation, your form has not been received [and you know to go ahead and e-mail it again]

-Instructions and a list of frequent provider errors in competing the form are on Page 1 of the pdf rather than having to go to two separate documents for this information.
+Instructions and a list of frequent provider errors in completing the form are on Page 1 of the pdf rather than having to go to two separate documents for this information.

 LIPA receives a list of all Ready to Receive and In Progress providers and can check your status if you are not certain whether you are enrolled.
 E-mail your inquiry to firstname.lastname@example.org